 If you believe problems and disillusionment are inevitable, you're right.
 Curiously, it is not the problems that create so much distress.
-Your relationship satisfaction will actually depend on:
+Your relationship satisfaction will actually depend upon these things as you experience different stages of intimacy:

 - · How you think about your difficulties

 - How you manage your feelings

-- Where you focus your attention
+- · Where you focus your attention

 - · How you act and communicate under stress